Mohammad-Al-Refai/flip-book/README.md

 # Flip book
-Drawing frame by frame to make aniamtions and convert them to gif file
+Drawing frame by frame to make animations and convert them to gif file